 Ghoulish games and creepy creativity gave young children a Halloween to remember at Ramsgate Arts Primary School.

 Reception class pupils aged four and five enjoyed a screamtastic day packed full of fun activities and learning.

-“In our outdoor play area there were lots of sensory activities such as pumpkin carving, finding the eyes in the foam and picking out the spiders from the worms (pasta).
-There were also opportunities for children to enjoy role play, such as making gruesome food concoctions in the kitchen or making spells using the colourful mud in the mud kitchen.
+“The children were immersed in lots of different activities across all areas of learning while in the outdoor play area there were different kinds of sensory and art challenges.
+They also enjoyed role playing such as making gruesome food concoctions in the kitchen or making spells using the colourful mud in the mud kitchen.

-“Although we have art activities like this daily, having entire days dedicated to the arts is really important as it allows the children to fully immerse themselves in art and performance and becomes a starting point for other areas of learning.
+“Special fun learning days with creativity at the heart are really important as they allow children to fully immerse themselves in art and performance and this becomes a starting point for other areas of learning.”

 To book a tour of RAPS and see the arts learning in action, contact Head of School Nick Budge on 01843 582847.

 Ramsgate Arts Primary School is part of the Viking Academy Trust with Upton Junior School at Broadstairs and Chilton Primary School, Ramsgate.